Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation

 In this paper, we build upon the prototype of \cite{Kim2017}, and implement all the four recently developed signal design strategies, namely waveform, beamforming, modulation, transmit diversity.
-The performance gain and feasibility of each strategy, and combination thereof, in real-world environments is assessed and verified experimentally for the first time in the literature.
+The performance gain and feasibility of all those four strategies, and combination thereof, in real-world environments is assessed and verified experimentally for the first time\footnote{Recall that \cite{Choi2017}, \cite{Choi2018},\cite{Yedavalli2017},\cite{Claessens2018}, and \cite{Abeywickrama2018} focus on beamforming-only techniques where beamforming is optimized/designed for WPT.
+None of them focuses on energy modulation (designed to maximize the harvested DC power), waveform (designed to maximize harvested DC power), or transmit diversity.
+Any modulation or waveform used in those papers are conventional communication modulation/waveform, not signals designed/optimized for WPT.} in the literature.
 In particular, we ask ourselves the following questions: Can we establish an experimental environment of open-loop and closed-loop WPT and verify the advantages of systematic signal design for WPT (including waveform, beamforming, modulation, transmit diversity) through experimentation?
 Can we confirm theory from measurements?
 Can we validate or invalidate the linear and nonlinear energy harvester models used in the WPT and Wireless Information and Power Transfer (WIPT) literature?
 The contributions of the paper are summarized as follows. \textit{First}, we design, prototype and experiment a WPT system that can operate in both open-loop and closed-loop modes.
-The setup consists of three important blocks, namely the channel acquisition module, the signal optimization and generation module, and the energy harvester(s).
+The setup consists of three important blocks, namely the channel acquisition, the signal optimization and generation, and the energy harvester(s).
 Software Defined Radio (SDR) is used to implement a wireless power transmitter and a channel estimator, and various rectennas with single-diode and voltage doubler rectifiers are designed to work as energy harvesters.